qulacs/qulacs/README.md

 See [the benchmark repository](https://github.com/qulacs/benchmark-qulacs) and [Section VI and VII of our paper](https://arxiv.org/abs/2011.13524) for the detail of this benchmark.

-Note that the plots with names end with "opt" and "heavy opt" perform circuit optimization for fast simulation, where the time for optimization is included in the execution time.
+Note that the plots with names ending with "opt" and "heavy opt" perform circuit optimization for fast simulation, where the time for optimization is included in the execution time.

-### Single thread benchmark
+### Single-thread benchmark

 ![single thread benchmark](https://storage.googleapis.com/qunasys/fig_both_singlethread.png)

-### Multi thread benchmark
+### Multi-thread benchmark

 ![multi thread benchmark](https://storage.googleapis.com/qunasys/fig_both_multithread.png)